-Neurobiology of fear, learning and memory, stress, social behavior
+Neurobiology of fear, stress, social behavior

-Research in the Jasnow Lab is centered around gaining a better understanding of overlapping neural circuits and molecular mechanisms regulating aversive behavior (fear and stress-responsive behaviors) and appetitive behavior (drug seeking and social behavior).
-To accomplish this our lab integrates several interrelated fields that include behavioral neuroendocrinology, social behavior & stress, learning and memory, and the neural control of fear, and addiction neurobiology.
-We strive to understand how these systems interact to regulate behavior – both adaptive and maladaptive – in relation to health and disease.
+Research in the Jasnow Lab centers around gaining a better understanding of the neural circuits, cell ensembles, and molecular mechanisms regulating aversive behavior (fear, avoidance, and stress-responsive behaviors) and appetitive behaviors (social behavior and drug seeking).
+To accomplish this, our lab integrates research fields that include behavioral neuroendocrinology, social behavior & stress, learning and memory, the neural control of fear, and addiction neurobiology.
+We strive to understand how these systems interact to regulate adaptive and maladaptive emotional behaviors with the goal of identifying common mechanisms of mental health and disease.